wernerschuler/VPNs/README.md

 </p>

 <h1>Setting up and using ProtonVPN</h1>
-This tutorial outlines the steps to setup ProtonVPN .<br />
+This tutorial outlines the steps to setup ProtonVPN.<br />

 <h2>Environments and Technologies Used</h2>